 ECONOMIC FACTORS

-Operating revenue is expected to increase in 2023 due to a planned rate increase that should go into effect during 2023.
-Operating expenses are expected to decrease approximately \$26,000.
-Debt service on the Water Revenue Bonds, Series 2021 for 2023 will be \$108,900.
+Operating revenue for 2024 is expected to increase due to a water rate increase that went into effect in June 2023.
+Operating expenses for 2024 are expected to be approximately the same as 2023 expenses.

 BASIC FINANCIAL STATEMENTS